Read This First

 Prompt 1: Create a list of key terms in this content.
 Include their definitions.
 Provide a summary of the content, then assess it for factual accuracy, logical coherence, and testability.

-The section turns on Summary of Content.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Summary of Content in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 The simulation of human intelligence processes by machines, especially computer systems, involving learning, reasoning, and self-correction.